• Skip to primary navigation

 Mistake No. 1: Missing deadlines

-I often wonder why writers constantly miss deadlines.
-After all, if you’ve landed an assignment—big or small—wouldn’t you want to get it in before time.
+Why do so many writers miss deadlines?
+After all, if you’ve landed an assignment—big or small—wouldn’t you want to get it in before time?
 You know, so you can impress your editor?

 Mistake No. 2: Lack of preliminary research

 When the editor of a national newspaper wrote in to ask specifics of a project I wanted to cover, I wrote back to her within minutes.
-I’d done my initial research and even though there were holes that would be filled by my reporting, I was able to tell her why it was a good story for her publication and why it needed to be told now.
-You don’t want to be in a situation where you’re on the phone with an editor, discussing a potential story, and aren’t able to answer basic questions.
-It will cost you money.
+I’d done my initial research and even though there were holes that my reporting would fill, I could tell her why it was a good story for her publication and why it needed to be told now.
+You don’t want to be on the phone with an editor discussing a potential story, and not be able to answer basic questions.
+It will cost you the assignment.
+And therefore, it will cost you money.

 Mistake No. 3: Not negotiating

-Many freelance writers get so excited on receiving their first national or high-paying assignment that the thought of asking for a little more doesn’t even strike them.
+Many freelance writers get so excited upon receiving their first national or high-paying assignment that the thought of asking for a little more doesn’t even strike them.
 Many of them later find out that other writers were paid better for less work by the same publication.
-Always try to negotiate for a better contract—less rights, more pay, payment on acceptance, kill fees, and even a short bio if you can get one.
-Most editors expect writers to ask for more so don’t worry about seeming out of line.
+Always try to negotiate for a better contract—fewer rights, more pay, payment on acceptance, kill fees, and even a short bio if you can get one.
+Most editors expect writers to ask for more, so don’t worry about seeming out of line.

 Mistake No. 4: Not moving up